-The treatment of type 2 diabetic patients recommends losing weight, since the benefits of weight loss have long been recognized in medical science.
-Although achieving sufficient weight loss to reach an ‘ideal’ body weight is remote but, this does not imply that treating obesity is fruitless; moreover, modest weight loss of 5–10% in obese patients with type 2 diabetes is found to bring a variety of long-term clinical benefits .
+The treatment of type 2 diabetic patients recommends losing weight since the benefits of weight loss have long been recognized in medical science.
+Although achieving sufficient weight loss to reach an ‘ideal’ bodyweight is remote but, this does not imply that treating obesity is fruitless; moreover, modest weight loss of 5–10% in obese patients with type 2 diabetes is found to bring a variety of long-term clinical benefits .

 Improvements have been noted in all modifiable risk factors such as HbA 1c levels, hypertension, dyslipidemia, self-esteem and overall quality of life.
 Trimming few kilograms of weight can also pay many long term health benefits such as reducing their risk of chronic kidney disease, depression and eye disease, and other ailments – and save you money on health care expenses.
-Moreover, improvements in these risk factors have a favorable effect on mortality.
+Moreover, improvements in these risk factors have a favourable effect on mortality.

 Maintaining Glucose Level

-Losing body weight has a direct influence on blood glucose level by lessening insulin resistance and simultaneously improving both hepatic and peripheral insulin sensitivity .
+Losing bodyweight has a direct influence on blood glucose level by lessening insulin resistance and simultaneously improving both hepatic and peripheral insulin sensitivity .
 Several studies showed that the benefits are proportional to the amount of weight lost.
 A study by Wing et al. showed that a weight loss of 10% of total body weight reduced HbA1c levels by 1.6%.
 Correspondingly, there was a reduction in the need for oral diabetic agents.

 High Blood Pressure

 Several controlled studies have looked at the relationship between weight loss and blood pressure reduction.
-Weight reduction can reduce blood pressure independent of sodium intake and the UKPDS (The UK Prospective Diabetes Study) recommends to control blood pressure (BP) of 140/85 mmHg in Type 2 diabetes to reduce the risk of cardiovascular and macrovascular complications .
+Weight reduction can reduce blood pressure independent of sodium intake and the UKPDS (The UK Prospective Diabetes Study) recommends controlling blood pressure (BP) of 140/85 mmHg in Type 2 diabetes to reduce the risk of cardiovascular and macrovascular complications .

-It is essential to lose weight for type 2 diabetic patients because it is found in a research that a weight loss of more than 10 kg has been shown to reduce the risk of hypertension by 26%.
-A more realistic intervention may be to prevent further weight gain, as it is estimated that a 1 kg increase in weight is associated with a 5% increase in risk of hypertension.
+It is essential to losing weight for type 2 diabetic patients because it is found in research that a weight loss of more than 10 kg has been shown to reduce the risk of hypertension by 26%.
+A more realistic intervention may be to prevent further weight gain, as it is estimated that a 1 kg increase in weight is associated with a 5% increase in the risk of hypertension.
 Given the present evidence, weight reduction should be considered an effective measure in the initial management of mild-to-moderate hypertension.

 Type 2 diabetes mellitus leads to dyslipidemia, like high serum triglyceride levels and low high-density lipoprotein (HDL) cholesterol levels, which are known risk factors for coronary artery disease.
 Lifestyle interventions such as diet, physical activity, weight loss, and smoking cessation are an integral part of any diabetes management plan.

 Raised serum triglyceride levels lead to an increased clearance of the more protective HDL cholesterol from the circulation and an increase in the more atherogenic LDL cholesterol.
-Weight loss can help to reverse this process and promote a more favorable shift in the LDL cholesterol profile of an individual, through the generation of larger and less dense LDL particles, which are less of an atherogenic threat .
+Weight loss can help to reverse this process and promote a more favourable shift in the LDL cholesterol profile of an individual, through the generation of larger and less dense LDL particles, which are less of an atherogenic threat .

-After a long term study on newly diagnosed diabetic subjects Lean et al. found that, modest amounts of weight loss of 9 kg had associated improvements in lipid and lipoprotein levels .
+After a long term study on newly diagnosed diabetic subjects, Lean et al. found that modest amounts of weight loss of 9 kg had associated improvements in lipid and lipoprotein levels .

 Quality of life